realmagicgreen/magicgreen11ty/src/articles/2018-05-26-bamboo-buildings-in-bali.md

 ---
-title: Bamboo buildings in Bali
+title: Bamboo Buildings In Bali
 subtitle: "Bamboo is booming here, showing excellent examples of a sustainable way to build."
 description: "The Indonesian island of Bali is witnessing a new trend.
 Bamboo building, emblem of sustainable construction, are replacing concrete and steel.
 Buildings had..."
 date: 2018-05-26